Non-Uniqueness of Bubbling for Wave Maps: Properties of the singularity

 such that $u(t_n, r_nx) \rightarrow \omega(x)$ in $C^0_{\mathrm{loc}}(\bR^2\backslash \{0\}; \mathcal M)$, where $\omega$ is a non-constant harmonic map, the lifts $\hat{u}(t_n,r_nx)$ have no convergent subsequence in $C^0_{\mathrm{loc}}(\bR^2\backslash \{0\}; \widehat{\mathcal M})$. \end{definition}

-For a solution $u$ with winding singularity, we say that $u$ has {\it a winding singularity with respect to sequences $\{t_n\}$ and $\{r_n\}$}, when $\{t_n\}$ and $\{r_n\}$ are the sequences guaranteed by Definition \ref{d:winding}.
+For a solution $u$ with winding bubbling, we say that $u$ has {\it a winding bubble with respect to sequences $\{t_n\}$ and $\{r_n\}$}, when $\{t_n\}$ and $\{r_n\}$ are the sequences guaranteed by Definition \ref{d:winding}.
 The following proposition provides an equivalent definition of (strongly) winding.